Dance to the Drums Again

-Dance to the Drums Again is seventh studio album by American jazz singer Cassandra Wilson, released in 1992 via Columbia label.
+Dance to the Drums Again is the seventh studio album by American jazz singer Cassandra Wilson, released in 1992 via Columbia label.

 Reception

 In a review for AllMusic, Scott Yanow noted that with this album, Wilson was at the "crossroads of her career".
 A reviewer for New York wrote: "This disc benefits greatly from the strength of the material most of which was penned by Wilson and guitarist-co-producer Jean-Paul Bourelly".

 Track listing

 All songs by Jean-Paul Bourelly and Cassandra Wilson unless otherwise noted.